Mixxxxer/AgeRanger/README.md

 1. [Done] Edit and Delete functionality with minial effort.
 Reusable for WebAPI
 2. [Done] Confirmed functionality in Chrome, IE and Edge.
+3. [Done] Basic functional test example creating a test person and asserting the values return.

 **Solution Structure**

 *Projects*

 - AgeRanger - ASP.NET MVC Web Site with a SPA using AngularJS